apteanuj/anuj.github.io/ph447f20/ph447f20index.md

 ## Tentative schedule
 TBD

+## COVID-19 notice
+This course will be some combination of virtual via Zoom and in-person at outdoor locations, as described in class.
+All students are expected to follow any safety instructions from the university or the instructor immediately.

 ## Prerequisites
 Students in PH447 should already have taken the PH304 sequence (introductory physics with calculus). **Proficiency in single-variable calculus is assumed.** Calculus will be used liberally in all aspects of the course, and it will not be significantly reviewed or re-taught.
 You should be comfortable using and interpreting derivatives and integrals before starting any upper division physics courses.
 We will also encounter series and multivariate calculus, though extreme proficiency in these topics will not be assumed.
 However, exposure to the topics of Calculus III, either in the past or concurrently with this course, will be an advantage.